-Companies winning in today’s economy, especially as we face turbulence and uncertainty, are winning because of how they utilize data..
+Companies winning in today’s economy, especially as we face turbulence and uncertainty, are winning because of how they utilize data.
 Leveraging the power of data analytics gives organizations actionable insights that can be used to make better decisions and build stronger strategies.
 However, traditional reporting systems often struggle to provide the flexibility required for fast-changing environments.
 Fortunately, ad hoc reporting and analysis solutions give teams a more versatile solution when monitoring their operations – allowing them to quickly generate custom reports on demand.
 It’s why data leaders see it as one of the most important trends in data analytics for organizations looking to scale the impact of their business analytics efforts efficiently.

 In this post, we'll examine some of the most popular ad hoc reporting examples and use cases by industry so you can start taking advantage of the power of ad hoc reporting.

 Ad hoc reports are essential to retail analytics teams.
-Using BI in retail can provide a better understanding of customer behavior and track sales performance in real time, but legacy tools lack the features needed to find granular insights.
+Using retail BI can provide a better understanding of customer behavior and track sales performance in real time, but legacy tools lack the features needed to find granular insights.
 With ad hoc reporting, retailers can analyze trends and gain insight into what’s driving their customers to purchase products or visit particular stores.
 This information helps them optimize operations, develop more effective marketing campaigns, and effectively manage inventory.
 For example, Canadian Tire empowered business users to use ad hoc analytics with a self service analytics interface from ThoughtSpot to respond in real time to the pandemic.
 Despite nearly half their brick and mortar stores being closed, they were able to use insights to increase sales by 20% even as the broader retail sector suffered.

 For many businesses in manufacturing, managing your supply chain and identifying areas of opportunity for optimization can deliver millions of dollars in revenue.
 Doing so, however, requires manufactures can pivot on a dime.
 Ad hoc reporting helps manufacturing analytics teams gain deeper insight into their operations in real time, not weekly or monthly.
-It allows businesses to track production levels and identify areas for improvement as the situation with suppliers, buyers, shipping, and logistics and more change.
+It allows businesses to track certain manufacturing KPIs such as production levels and identify areas for improvement as the situation with suppliers, buyers, shipping, and logistics and more change.
 When part of an IoT system, they can also be used to monitor machine performance, allowing companies to minimize downtime and improve efficiency in their manufacturing processes.
 Additionally, ad hoc reports provide valuable information about quality control measures, helping to ensure that manufactured products meet customer expectations.

 Ad hoc reporting is a valuable component of communication analytics for telecom companies.
 With ad hoc reporting, telecom companies can analyze customer usage at the most granular levels instead of in aggregates and summaries.
 They can also track network performance in real-time to maximize up time, balance loads, and more.
 The ability to deeply explore data without restrictions can also help telecom companies identify new products and services to develop.
 Additionally, ad hoc reports deliver marketing analytics advantages for enable telecom providers because they can better understand market trends and develop effective strategies for marketing their products and services.